Life in France. A Dream and a Plan

 - Unfurnished means UNFURNISHED—no kitchen appliances, light fixtures, or closets.

-- Expect to pay €100–€300 monthly for utilities (heating, electricity, water).
+- Expect to pay €100–€300 per month for utilities (heating, electricity, and water).

 Buying Property in France